-- Section 8.20.B.2 - Setbacks

-a.
-Solar Panels - i.
-Front, Side and Rear.
-Please increase the setback to 150 feet and add a 50 foot vegetative buffer between property lines, roads, right of ways and the fencing that surrounds the SEF primary structures.
+Ordinance p.
+107-111 - Section 8.20.B.2 - Setbacks - a.
+Solar Panels - I. Front, Side and Rear.
+Please increase the setback to 200 feet from property lines and add a vegetative buffer between property lines, roads, rights of ways and the fencing that surrounds the SEF primary structures.

-- Section 8.20.B.3 - Buffering Landscaping, Security and Access a. & b. - Please require the addition of a 50 foot wide vegetative buffer screen along all property lines.
+Section 8.20.B.3 - Buffering Landscaping, Security and Access. a.&b. - Please require the addition of a 50 foot wide vegetative buffer screen along all property lines. d.

-d.
 Security Fences - please require fences of a minimum height to exclude deer or 8 feet.
-Please also consider wildlife migration and create corridors to allow for the passage between large tracts of fenced land.
-Consider consulting with the US Fish and Wildlife Services for advice.
+Please also consider wildlife migration and create corridors to allow for the passage of animals on large tracts of land.
+For example an 800 acre SEF may be fenced into 8 separate 100 acre parcels or 4, 200 acre parcels and so on.
+This would allow deer and other wildlife to pass through the site safely and without driving all of the animals to neighboring properties.
+Consider consulting with the US Fish and Wildlife Service for advise.

-- Section 8.20.B.4 - Stormwater Management Stormwater Management Plans (SMP) should be site specific and included in the Site Plan.
+Section 8.20.B.4 - Stormwater Management - Stormwater Management Plans (SMP) should be site specific and included in the Site Plan.
 SEF should not be exempt from providing SMPs.

-- Section 8.20.B.5 - Decommissioning Plan a.i. - Please provide more sensitive triggers for initiating the decommissioning process than "ceased producing electricity for a period of 12 months".

-b.i. - Please develop a specific County Solar Decommissioning Guidelines (referenced in the Text Amendment but not provided) or Ordinances before passing this Zoning Text Amendment.
-Guidelines can then be used to develop site specific plans.

-b.ii. - If the JCC or PC does not have the legal authority to require a Decommissioning Bond of SEF owners, the JCC must reach out to the state legislature to create state law that permits the county government to require Decommissioning Bonds.
+Section 8.20.B.5 - Decommissioning Plan - a.i. - Please provide more sensitive triggers for initiating the decommissioning process than "ceased producing electricity for a period of 12 months".
+Consider adding a measure of electricity produced (percentage) as an end of electricity production. . b.i. - Please develop a specific County Solar Decommissioning Ordinance for utility scale SEF before passing this zoning text amendment and allow the public to review and make Public Comment on this document first. b.ii. - If the JCC or PC does not have the legal authority to require a Decommissioning Bond of utility scale SEF owners, the JCC must reach out to the WV State Legislature to create state law that permits the county government to require Decommissioning Bonds.

-Attached is a document that explores in detail aspects to cover when developing SEF within a county.
+Attached is a document that explores in detail aspects to cover when developing utility scale SEF within a county.
 Contained there in are examples of Ordinances and Zoning requirements.
 I believe some of these components could be added to Jefferson County's own Zoning Ordinance document.

-Thank you for you considering my thoughts.
+Thank you for considering my comments.